 Grinding coffee beans by hand may sound like hard work.
-But for anyone who enjoys the ritual of preparing coffee, or appreciates the entire bean to cup journey, a hand operated coffee grinder is a rewarding investment.
+But if you enjoy the ritual of preparing coffee, travel, or appreciate the entire bean to cup journey, a hand operated coffee grinder is a rewarding investment.

 Quite frankly, once you know how much better your daily cup of coffee tastes when brewed with freshly ground coffee beans, there is no turning back.

-To help you choose the best manual coffee grinder, we delve into what makes a great hand coffee grinder and share our top picks.
+To help you choose the best manual coffee grinder, here we delve into what makes a great hand coffee grinder and we share our top picks.